Raouf-Braham/WebScanPro/README.md

 • Inspired by tools like Subfinder, ZAP, and Intruder.

-• Technologies from the Flask, HTML5, CSS3, and MySQL communities.
+• Technologies from the Flask, HTML5 and CSS3 communities.